Welcome to Heritage Livestock, home of the Rauchers: Dennis, Mariellen, Kelsie, Meghan, Ryan and Sean.

 Mariellen is originally from Middletown, New Jersey.
 The only one in her family interested in horses, Mariellen received a pony, Daniel Boone “Danny,” for her 11th birthday, and spent the following years working off her pony’s board and riding and showing.
 Upon graduating valedictorian from Mater Dei High School, Mariellen attended Smith College in Northampton, Massachusetts, where she met Dennis at his family’s farm, Heritage Farm in Easthampton.
 Before moving to Missouri, Mariellen worked in the banking industry, and began her own promotional products business, Create a Buzz Promotions.
 Mariellen is currently the Instructor at Heritage Livestock, Center Administrator for Heritage Livestock Riding Center, and Arbonne Independent Consultant.

 Kelsie is the oldest of the Raucher children and a 2016 Graduate of Mt.
 Vernon High School, where she was President of the Mt.
 Vernon FFA Chapter, Vice President of Communications of the Mt.
 Vernon Future Business Leaders of America (FBLA) chapter, and member of Student Council, National Honor Society, Spanish Club, and The Squad.
-Kelsie graduated Salutatorian, and is a freshman at Cornell University in Ithaca, New York.
+Kelsie graduated Salutatorian, and is a sophomore at Cornell University in Ithaca, New York.
 At Cornell, Kelsie is majoring in Agricultural Sciences and double majoring in Communication.
-Additionally, she is a member of the Women’s Polo Team.
 An active member of the United States Pony Club, Kelsie has achieved her C2 Traditional and HB certifications, and is very involved with teaching younger members within Heritage Livestock Riding Center.
 She rides and shows her own horse, Sail on Teques “Sailor,” at Pony Club Rallies and local Hunter/Jumper shows.

 Meghan is the second child and has been riding since she could sit on a pony.
 Meghan has ridden competitively in many disciplines, from team roping to equitation to mounted games, for 10 years.
 She has also competed in mounted games at the international level in England and New Zealand.
 She has ridden in the Prince Philip and President’s Cups.
 She is a member of the US Pony Club, SW Missouri Hunter Jumper Association, and US Mounted Games Association.
 She currently owns three horses, and competes on her pony Frito Bandito in mounted games, her pony Zack in Jumpers, and is working on It’s My Lucky Day “Patrick” to be her next show horse.
 Meghan is a junior at Mt.
 Vernon High School, and is a member of Student Council, National Honor Society, Spanish Club, and FFA.
 Meghan is rated a C2 HB in the US Pony Club, and enjoys teaching the younger members of the club.
 She is also the coach of the Heritage Livestock Riding Center's Prince Philip Cup mounted games team, which competed at the Rolex Three Day Event in Lexington, Kentucky.